a-flyleaf/ygbtdm/au/notyet/iii.md

 <figure><img src="https://via.placeholder.com/600x200.png" alt=""/>
 <figcaption><span class="x">Image: </span>Joce forges ahead, Addison close behind. [silhouettes? get some of those escher vibes in the scenery]</figcaption></figure>

 Joce only met Kay Lin tonight, same as anyone.
-But no one had seen her *do* anything until just now---and even if this *is* a trap, she hasn't hurt them.
+But no one had seen Kay Lin *do* anything until just now---and even if this *is* a trap, she hasn't hurt them.
 She didn't interfere while Joce was searching the place, and only strayed to see if "the other one" was causing trouble.
 And okay, no, she didn't specify *which* "other one," but that's why Joce followed her.

 <figure><img src="https://via.placeholder.com/400x300.png" alt=""/>
 <figcaption><span class="x">Image: </span>Addison has a headache. [just her, maybe a dialogue bubble overhead, out of focus. she looks tired.]</figcaption></figure>